Murphy's Law (film): Production

-The film was photographed by Alex Phillips Jr.
+Shooting took place in Los Angeles.
+The climactic sequence was filmed at the Bradbury Building.

-Music
+Joan Jett was strongly considered for the role of Arabella, but Kathleen Wilhoite ultimately won out due to her greater acting experience.
+However, Jett remained friends with Charles Bronson and his wife Jill Ireland, who later inspired her song "Don't Surrender".
+Madonna, Rae Dawn Chong, and Apollonia Kotero were also considered; the producers passed on Madonna because her asking price was too high.

-Murphy's Law includes music by Marc Donahue and Valentine McCallum.
+The film score was written music by Marc Donahue and Valentine McCallum, Charles Bronson's step-son.

 Reception

 Critical response

 Variety gave a mixed review of Murphy's Law, referring to the film as a "very violent urban crime meller, is tiresome but too filled with extreme incident to be boring."
 The New York Times described the film's plot as "flimsy" and noted that "it seems we're meant to be drawn into this nonexistent story.
 Yet there's nothing, not even the obligatory injustice done to Jack Murphy, that gives the movie even the pretense of emotional power or intrigue."

 Online film database Allmovie gave the film one and a half stars out of five, describing it as an "often silly but fitfully amusing potboiler [that] is one of the better Charles Bronson vehicles from his 1980s era."